mynk-tmr/notes/Printed/Javascript.md

 - runtime agnostic modules, achieved using dependency inversion
 - How? create a module  `binding.js` to communicate with runtime.
 It must perform checks and insert polyfills / change methods accordingly

-At first execution, interpreter is used.
-On further executions, V8 compiles & optimise frequently executed code (Hot code) into **machine code** to improve performance.
-The compiled code is *re-optimized dynamically* at runtime, based on code’s execution profile.

-**Engine Memory**
-- *Call stack* :
-	- a LIFO data structure that stores execution contexts, primitives and references to objects
-	- _Execution context_ is an internal data structure that contains details about a function’s execution like value of `this`, local & closure variable, control flow's location, etc.
-	- call stack is initialised with global context.
-When a function is called, it’s execution context is created and pushed to stack, and when it completes, it is popped
-- *Memory Heap* : stores actual objects

-_Parsing_ : Script is scanned left to right, line by line and converted into stream of tokens, control characters, line terminators, comments, or whitespace.

-Execution : takes place for each execution context,
- 1. **Memory creation phase** allocate memory for variables and functions
- 2. **Code execution phase** : values are computed and assigned to variables (wherever possible).

-`var` : no Block scope, no TDZ, redeclarable, creates a property on `window` `const` : can’t be bound to another reference during runtime
-##### Scope Chain
-- Each scope can access values in all its enclosing scopes but not vice-versa.
-This approach is called **lexical scoping**
-- names in inner scope **overshadow** outer ones.
-(Err! block var trying to overshadow let/const)
-##### Hoisting
-- process where, before code execution, interpreter relocates _func/class/variable/import_ declarations to `top` of their scope.
-- Only functions are hoisted with their values.
-- `let/const/class` remain in TDZ until their declarations are reached during program flow.
-Any attempt to access during TDZ throws error.
-##### Lexical Environment
-- A specification object for a *executing* function/block/script.
-It has 2 keys
-	1. **Environment Record** : local variables are its properties, also store `this : value`
-	2. A reference to **outer LEX** object (or null)
-- ERec is populated with variables during allocation phase, but are uninitialised until declared. (why TDZ exist)
-- JS engine traverses LEX chain to find variables

 **Garbage Collection**
 - performed automatically.
 We cannot force or prevent it.
 - garbage collector — a background process that monitors all objects and removes those that are _unreachable_ via chain of references from **root**